masan-msft/sp-dev-docs.ru-ru/docs/general-development/how-to-catch-exceptions.md

 ms.assetid: de5fdb67-201b-4d7a-90a8-99ab7e51ea4e
 ms.openlocfilehash: de6e3df6cdc37eade4d3c52c843b7c70278f3300
 ms.sourcegitcommit: 1cae27d85ee691d976e2c085986466de088f526c
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: ru-RU
 ms.lasthandoff: 10/13/2017
 ---
-# <a name="how-to-catch-exceptions"></a><span data-ttu-id="ba513-103">Практическое руководство. Перехват исключений</span><span class="sxs-lookup"><span data-stu-id="ba513-103">How to: Catch Exceptions</span></span>
+# <a name="how-to-catch-exceptions"></a><span data-ttu-id="a0f00-103">Практическое руководство. Перехват исключений</span><span class="sxs-lookup"><span data-stu-id="a0f00-103">How to: Catch Exceptions</span></span>

-<span data-ttu-id="ba513-p101">You place the sections of code that might throw exceptions in a try block and place code that handles exceptions in a catch block.
+<span data-ttu-id="a0f00-p101">You place the sections of code that might throw exceptions in a try block and place code that handles exceptions in a catch block.
 The order of catch statements is important.
 When an exception occurs, it is passed up the stack and each catch block is given the opportunity to handle it.
 The catch block that should handle the exception is determined by matching the type of the exception to the name of the exception specified in the catch block.
-For example, the following catch block catches Simple Object Access Protocol (SOAP) exceptions:</span><span class="sxs-lookup"><span data-stu-id="ba513-p101">You place the sections of code that might throw exceptions in a try block and place code that handles exceptions in a catch block.
+For example, the following catch block catches Simple Object Access Protocol (SOAP) exceptions:</span><span class="sxs-lookup"><span data-stu-id="a0f00-p101">You place the sections of code that might throw exceptions in a try block and place code that handles exceptions in a catch block.
 The order of catch statements is important.
 When an exception occurs, it is passed up the stack and each catch block is given the opportunity to handle it.
 The catch block that should handle the exception is determined by matching the type of the exception to the name of the exception specified in the catch block.
 For example, the following catch block catches Simple Object Access Protocol (SOAP) exceptions:</span></span>